airtai/faststream/docs/docs/en/rabbit/examples/direct.md

 ### Consumer Announcement

-To begin with, we announced our **Direct** exchange and several queues that will listen to it:
+First, we announce our **Direct** exchange and several queues that will listen to it:

 ```python linenums="7"
 {!> docs_src/rabbit/subscription/direct.py [ln:7-10]!}
 ```

-Then we signed up several consumers using the advertised queues to the `exchange` we created
+Then we sign up several consumers using the advertised queues to the `exchange` we created

 ```python linenums="13" hl_lines="1 6 11"
 {!> docs_src/rabbit/subscription/direct.py [ln:13-25]!}